intellifi-nl/push-doc/spot_protocol_json.md

 ["resource_type","action",{}]\n\n
 ```

 The combination of a `resource_type`, `action` and a valid JSON object defines an event.
 You may recognise the used resources from the webapi description.
 This is no coincidence, we are trying to connect our abstractions where we can.
 In this protocol the `resource_type` is always a noun in it's singular form (other protocol use the plural).
-The `action` is a verb that is applied to the action.
+The `action` is a verb that is applied to the resource.
 This can be "create", "update" and "delete".

 General remarks:
 * The message shall always be ended by a double line feed (\n\n).
 This effectively makes the protocol readable by humans and makes it easy to find messages in a stream.